 Despite this, there are still a few minor side effects that can arise after a BOTOX injection.
 One of them is the appearance of light bruising and tiny red dots after treatment.
 Don’t worry!
 Both of these symptoms usually begin to gradually fade then completely vanish after only a few hours have passed.
 The process can be sped up (or reduced in severity) by applying a cold compress to the area of the face or body that was treated.
 If you plan to return to your schedule immediately, applying makeup is often enough to hide these symptoms.
 Make sure to use an applicator that is clean to reduce the risk of infection.

-Risks that you should be aware of before your treatment
+- 13. Risks and dangers that you should be aware of before your treatment

 As with any cosmetic medical treatment, there are risks that are associated with BOTOX that you should know about.
 While the occurrence of these risks are rare, it’s important that you’re aware of them.
 Medical attention should be sought immediately if any of the following are experienced:

 - swallowing difficulties (especially if the platysma muscle has been targeted)

 - feeling faint